Groups, Orders, and Dynamics: The Conrad Property

 This shows in particular that all left-orders on torsion-free, virtually-nilpotent groups are Conradian, a fact first established in \cite{longo} by different methods.
 (This is no longer true for left-orderable polycyclic groups, even for metabelian ones; see \cite[Corollary 7.5.6]{botto}.)
-Similarly, the equality $\mathcal{LO}(\Gamma) = \mathcal{CO}(\Gamma)$ holds for left-orderable groups $\Gamma$ with subexponential growth, as for example Grigorchuk-Maki's group \cite{GM,growth} (see Exercise \ref{close to 1} for a precise definition).
-As a consequence of Proposition \ref{simple-alcanza}, we obtain:
+Similarly, the equality $\mathcal{LO}(\Gamma) = \mathcal{CO}(\Gamma)$ holds for left-orderable groups $\Gamma$ with subexponential growth, as for example Grigorchuk-Mach\`{\i}'s group \cite{GM,growth} (see Exercise \ref{close to 1} for a precise definition).
+As a consequence of Proposition \ref{simple-alcanza}, we obtain the following result.

 \vsp

 \begin{thm} \end{thm}

 \vsp